cmpitg/cmpitg.github.com/_posts/2014-04-20-requirejs---an-example-of-bad-documentation.md

   useful.
 The code example is extremely brief and it explains nothing how I could make use of RequireJS (or require.js?) in a web page full of JavaScript modules.

+* Tickering around the website and read API reference as well as other documents.
+Same problems: jargon-y terms, overly-simple examples with overly-complicated logic, illogical flow of reading, ...

   I gave up.